 The sticky, as opposed to the digital, type were very popular in the diving industry during the 1980s.
 They were put on various submersibles by commercial organisations as part of their brand image, becoming a collectable art form in their own right.
-A badged flying JIM can be seen in image 1.
+Images 1 and 2 show some badge examples.

-Among the many exhibits at the Brighton Subsea Conference in 1983 JIM attracted much attention, being a significant area of interest at the time (image 2).
-JIM was also a visitor to an Armaments Exhibition at HMS Excellent, Whale Island in 1983.
+Among the many exhibits at the Brighton Subsea Conference in 1983 JIM attracted much attention, being a significant area of interest at the time, see images 3 and 4.
+In the same year JIM also attended an Armaments Exhibition at HMS Excellent, Whale Island.

-On one extraordinary occasion JIM didn’t actually have to go anywhere to be seen .
+On one extraordinary occasion JIM didn’t actually have to go anywhere to be seen ... but, to be honest, JIM 19 did have to travel back ‘home’ as it was borrowed from RNPL for the occasion.
 This was when HRH Prince Michael of Kent visited UMEL’s Bordon factory on 15 Dec 1982.
-In image 3 you can see Mike Borrow (far left), Mike Humphrey (with his back to the camera) and Andy Price (far right).
-Image 4 gives a better view of both Mike Humphrey and Andy Price.
+In image 5 you can see Mike Borrow (far left), Mike Humphrey (with his back to the camera) and Andy Price (far right).
+Image 6 gives a better view of both Mike Humphrey and Andy Price.

-JIM featured as the ‘baddie’ in the James Bond film For your Eyes Only (1981) and as the ‘gentleman’ in the film Ein Herr und ein Hund, made by Austrian biologist and diving pioneer Hans Hass in 1983, the ‘dog’ being UMEL’s Remotely Controlled Vehicle (RCV) SEA PUP.
+JIM took on the role of ‘baddie’ in the James Bond film For your Eyes Only (1981) and became the ‘gentleman’ in the film Ein Herr und ein Hund, made by Austrian biologist and diving pioneer Hans Hass in 1983.
+The ‘dog’ being UMEL’s Remotely Controlled Vehicle (RCV) SEA PUP, of course.

-Gulf Publishing Company’s Ocean Industry magazine recorded JIM setting yet another record: Anon (1976) JIM sets a record in the Arctic: works 14¾ hours at 900+ feet!
+Gulf Publishing Company’s Ocean Industry magazine announced another of JIM’s accomplishments: Anon (1976) JIM sets a record in the Arctic: works 14¾ hours at 900+ feet!
 Ocean Industry, GPC.
 May, no page numbers.
+Image 8 is an excerpt.
 In November 1992, following a print run of just over 26 years, the very last issue of Ocean Industry magazine was published.

-One of JIM’s local television appearances was on the children’s quiz programme RUNAROUND, produced by Southern TV and presented by Mike Reid.
+One of JIM’s television appearances was on the children’s quiz programme RUNAROUND, produced by Southern TV and presented by Mike Reid.
 Episode 16 originally aired on 14 Jan 1981 and was repeated by Talking Pictures TV on 8 Nov 2020.
 It featured ‘deep sea diving suits’.
-So JIM and WASP accompanied by Tony, Richard, Angus (who did the interview) and Spike (who tried WASP on for size) went along to the studio in order to take part in the fun and talk about the different capabilities of the submersibles (image 7).
+So JIM and WASP accompanied by Neil, Tony, Richard, Angus (who did the interview) and Spike (who tried WASP on for size) went along to the studio to take part in the fun and talk about the different capabilities of the submersibles, see image 15.